 Fidelity vs Vanguard was always going to be a tough battle as these are two well known , long-running names with lots of great options to pick from.

 Whether you choose Fidelity or Vanguard may come down to the funds on offer.
 Both are excellent platforms depending on your requirements.
 If you are set on particular Vanguard funds then you may want to go with their platform.
-However if you want a wider range of options to choose from then Fidelity is likely to be a better choice.
+However if you want a wider range of options to choose from with competitive fees, then Fidelity is likely to be a better choice.